TL;DR

 It is vital to understand that UK private medical insurance is designed for acute conditions that arise after you take out the policy.

-- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and result in a full recovery.
+- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and result in a recovery.
 Examples include joint replacements, cataract surgery, or hernia repairs.

 - Chronic Condition: A long-term condition that cannot be cured, only managed.
 PMI does not cover the ongoing management of chronic illnesses like diabetes, asthma, Crohn's disease, or high blood pressure.